Study in Asia

 Top universities in Asia

 If you’re looking for the top universities in Asia, be sure to check out the QS University Rankings: Asia, a dedicated ranking of the region's leading institutions.
-Consult the 2014 edition, and you’ll see the top five universities in Asia are the National University of Singapore – NUS (also ranked 22nd in the QS World University Rankings® 2014/15), the University of Hong Kong (28th in the world rankings) South Korea’s KAIST - Korea Advanced Institute of Science and Technology (51st in the world rankings), Singapore’s Nanyang Technological University (NTU, 39th in the world rankings) and the Hong Kong University of Science and Technology (HKUST, 40th in the world rankings).
+Consulting the 2015 edition, you’ll see that the top five universities in Asia are the National University of Singapore (NUS, 22nd in the QS World University Rankings® 2014/15), the University of Hong Kong (28th in the world rankings) South Korea’s KAIST - Korea Advanced Institute of Science and Technology (51st in the world rankings), Singapore’s Nanyang Technological University (NTU, 39th in the world rankings) and the Hong Kong University of Science and Technology (HKUST, 40th in the world rankings).

 Ready to study at one of the top universities in Asia?
-Click on the country guides below for more detailed information.
+Click on the countries listed above for detailed information on each study destination.